bootstrap-vue/bootstrap-vue/docs/markdown/intro/README.md

 module.exports = {
   resolve: {
     alias: {
-      // Alias to use source of BootstrapVue 'bootstrap-vue$': 'bootstrap-vue/src/index.js'
+      // Alias for using source of BootstrapVue 'bootstrap-vue$': 'bootstrap-vue/src/index.js'
     }
   },